Multi-scale time-resolved electron diffraction: A case study in moir\'e materials: Introduction

-The fast $1 \ \mathrm{kHz}$ detector frame rate also enables a novel pulse-picking technique, which extends the range of timescales accessible in ultrafast pump-probe experiments beyond $\mathrm{\mu s}$ with $\mathrm{fs}$ precision.
-Implementations of pump-probe delays at the $\mathrm{\mu s}$ scale typically rely on electrically triggering, eg., a laser diode with picosecond pulse duration or longer.
-Femtosecond pulses, by increasing the peak laser field strength for the same deposited energy, have the potential to unlock interesting metastable behaviour \cite{disa2020polarizing}, and our method could resolve, e.g., $\mathrm{THz}$ frequency modulations $\mathrm{\mu s}$ after excitation.
-We demonstrate our pulse-picking technique with a microdiffraction probe and map the diffusion of heat in our sample in space and time from initial $\mathrm{fs}$ ultrafast excitation, out to $\mathrm{ms}$ thermal relaxation, with $\mathrm{\mu m}$ spatial resolution.
+The fast $1 \ \mathrm{kHz}$ detector frame rate also enables a novel pulse-picking technique, which extends the range of timescales accessible in ultrafast pump--probe experiments beyond $\mathrm{\mu s}$ with $\mathrm{fs}$ precision.
+Implementations of pump--probe delays at the $\mathrm{\mu s}$ scale typically rely on electrical triggering, e.g.,~nanosecond Q-switched lasers or gain-switched diodes with picosecond pulse duration~\cite{domke2012ultrafast}.
+Femtosecond pulses, by increasing the peak laser field strength for the same deposited energy, have the potential to unlock interesting metastable behavior~\cite{disa2020polarizing}, and our method could resolve, e.g.,~$\mathrm{THz}$ frequency modulations $\mathrm{\mu s}$ after excitation.
+We demonstrate our pulse-picking technique with a micro-diffraction probe and map the diffusion of heat in our sample in space and time from initial $\mathrm{fs}$ ultrafast excitation, out to $\mathrm{ms}$ thermal relaxation, with $\mathrm{\mu m}$ spatial resolution.
 Experimental access to $100 \ \mathrm{\mu s}$ timescales allows us to extract from our space-and-time-resolved data the thermal diffusivity of our moir\'e sample.